TCI Global Toolkit: AdvocacyAdvocacy and the Media

-The process of helping media practitioners understand family planning and its benefits and engaging journalists in reporting consistently, factually and responsibly on family planning issues.
+Media advocacy is the process of helping media practitioners understand family planning and its benefits and engaging journalists in reporting consistently, factually and responsibly on family planning (FP) issues.

 What Are the Benefits?

-- Strengthens journalists’ ability to spread accurate information on the benefits of family planning, which can help counter myths and misconceptions within the community
+- Strengthens journalists’ ability to spread accurate information in print, digitally and on radio and TV on the benefits of family planning, which can help counter myths and misconceptions within the community

 - Builds awareness of family planning issues within the context of the nation and community, helping to create public dialogue around family planning issues